shikhar0507/backend-cloud-functions/docs/support-requests/README.md

 There are no special endpoints for support requests.
 Instead, `support` is a custom claim given to a user on the platform.

-## Support Privilidges
+## Support Privileges

-A person with the `support` custom claim has the following privilidges:
+A person with the `support` custom claim has the following privileges:

-* Can create activities without them being asignees of the activity themselves.
+* Can create activities without them being assignees of the activity themselves.

 * Can edit the activity without being an assignee.